jassielcastro/Reportycs/README.md

 ## 📖 How It Works

-1. **Connect Your GitHub Account**: Authenticate with GitHub to grant access to repository data.
+1. **Connect Your GitHub Account**: Authenticate with GitHub to grant access to usecase data.
-2. **Select a Repository**: Choose the repository you want to analyze.
+2. **Select a Repository**: Choose the usecase you want to analyze.
 3. **Explore Insights**: Visualize key metrics through an intuitive interface.

 ## 🖥️ Setup

-1. Clone the repository:
+1. Clone the usecase:
    ```bash
    git clone https://github.com/your-username/Reportycs.git
    ```